johncmanuel/isabot/docs/HANDBOOK.md

 ## Abstract

 This handbook contains the relevant information on the leaderboard system for Isabot.
-Join the AR Club Discord server and guild on Bronzebeard-Shandris to join in on the fun.
+Join the AR Club Discord server and guild on Bronzebeard-Shandris and compete!

 ## Privacy